 - Working in a sheltered environment.
 Those working in a sheltered environment may receive more payment than the actual value of their work.
 This overpayment amount is a subsidy.
 Subsidies are not included when evaluating if the work is SGA.
 The Social Security Administration will determine the “reasonable worth” of the work performed, instead of the actual amount paid.
 As of 2017, if the reasonable worth of the work is more than $1,170 per month, it is SGA.

 - Have other income.
 SGA does not generally include income from other sources, such as investments or rent, unless this income is because of your experience, skills, supervision and responsibilities.
 However, passive income, the value of your assets and amount of state supplement benefits are all factors that may put you over the earned income limits of SSI.

-Call an Tulsa Disability Attorney to Learn More about Disability Payments and Working
+Call a Tulsa Disability Attorney to Learn More about Disability Payments and Working

-If you are working in a position not considered substantial or gainful, you may be eligible for Tulsa OK SSI.
+If you are working in a position not considered substantial or gainful, you may be eligible for Tulsa SSI benefits.
 However, the administration takes into account many other factors during an SGA Social Security eligibility determination.
 A disability attorney can better explain how your work situation could impact your ability to gain SSD benefits.

 At Troutman & Troutman, P.C., Social Security disability is all we do.
 The firm does not practice in any other legal field.
 This then allows us to put our entire focus and centralized knowledge on gaining the benefits our clients need.
 If you have any questions about qualifying for SSI and SSDI or need assistance with your Social Security claim, we can help.
-Please speak with a lawyer from our firm during a free consultation today.
+Please contact our firm to schedule a free consultation today.